Vasile Pușcaș

 Vasile Puşcaş ([vaˈsile ˈpuʃkaʃ]; b.
 Surduc, July 8, 1952) is a Romanian politician, diplomat and International Relations professor.

 Biography

-During 2000–2004 he was the Romanian Chief Negotiator with the European Union, and he is considered by many "responsible" for Romania's accession to the EU.
+During 2000–2004 he was the Romanian Chief Negotiator with the European Union, and he is considered by some "responsible" for Romania's accession to the EU.

 A member of the Romanian Chamber of Deputies from 2000 to 2008, he belongs to the Social Democratic Party (PSD).